 - For your own safety, please remain with your assigned group throughout your Teide Observatory guided daytime visit and follow the instructions given by the guide at all times.

 - In case you are given suits or safety equipment in the facilities area, they should be properly used and cared for.

 It is absolutely prohibited to leave the safety area or touch anything inside the buildings.

-In order to access the Teide Observatory it is necessary to either have own transport or book our transfer service.
+In order to access the Tenerife Observatory it is necessary to either have own transport or book our transfer service.

-If you plan to arrive by taxi, please take into account that it will have to drive you inside the premises, since the installations are 2 km away from the meeting point at the access gate, and the driver will have to remain on the premises until the end of the activity.
+If you plan to arrive to the Tenerife Observatory by taxi, please take into account that it will have to drive you inside the premises, since the installations are 2 km away from the meeting point at the access gate, and the driver will have to remain on the premises until the end of the activity.

-Please bear in mind that you must have a sufficient knowledge of the language in which the visit is held in order to be able to correctly follow the explanations of the guide.
+Please bear in mind that you must have a sufficient knowledge of the language in which the Teide Observatory guided daytime visit is held in order to be able to correctly follow the explanations of the guide.

 The Teide Observatory is located at an altitude of 2,390 m, in Izaña, on the island of Tenerife (Spain).
 The entrance is located at km 1 of the TF-514 motorway, which can be accessed from km 37 of the TF-24 motorway.
 It takes approximately two hours to reach the Teide Observatory from the south of the island, an hour and a half from Santa Cruz, and an hour from Puerto de la Cruz.

 Its geographic coordinates are: Longitude: 16° 30' 30.8" West - Latitude: 28° 17' 54.1" North.
 UTM: 28.298352, -16.508568